 Click here to ensure your screen is calibrated for HDR.

 You can also make comments while AirPlaying an asset.
-To make a comment, use the comment box in the iOS app while the video is playing on the AirPlay device.
+To comment, use the comment box in the iOS app while the video is playing on the AirPlay device.
 Frame.io will place the comment at the timecode as normal.

 Skip ahead to:

 - Take the HDR Tour